brookethomp/brookethomp/README.md

 📫 How to reach me: https://www.linkedin.com/in/brooke-thompson-1324b321a/

-⚡️ Fun fact: I love to travel and stay in hostels 🗺️ and I code rockets at my school🚀
+⚡️ Fun fact: I love to travel and stay in hostels 🗺️ and I build rockets at my school🚀 and make interactive artwork with hardware🎨